spbrogan/rvc2mqtt/docs/hardware.md

 ### Install latest version of Raspbian

 go read the latest on <https://raspberrypi.com>
-This has been used on Raspberry Pi OS Lite
+This has been developed/used on Raspberry Pi OS Lite (debian bullseye & buster) but since docker is used for the application environment dependencies are minimal.

 ### Enable CanBus support in Kernel

 See the waveshare doc here: <https://www.waveshare.com/w/upload/2/29/RS485-CAN-HAT-user-manuakl-en.pdf>
+For debian bullseye and buster nothing additional was needed but if using older/other kernel versions you may need to add/enable the kernel modules.

 ### Update /boot/config.txt to enable rs485 can hat

-If you are using HomeAssistantOS you will need to remove the SD card and find the file on the boot partition.
+If you are using HomeAssistantOS you will need to remove the SD card, insert into anothe PC, and find the file on the boot partition.

-_still need to see if this survives an update_
+This can be done by inserting into a Windows machine as the boot drive is visible.

 ``` ini
 [all]